tactful-ai/flask-faster-api/README.rst

 Contributors
 ============

-Flask-RESTX-Squared is brought to you by @mfouad, @seifashraf1, @ahmedihabb2, @nadaabdelmaboud, @omargamal253
+Flask-Fastx is brought to you by @mfouad, @seifashraf1, @ahmedihabb2, @nadaabdelmaboud, @omargamal253